Same-Sex Adoption in NY or NJ

 In 2016 the New York Court of Appeals issued a very important ruling addressing the parental rights of the non-biologically related parent of a child conceived through donor insemination.
 In Matter of Brooke S.B. v Elizabeth A.C.C. the court ruled that, where the biological parent and her partner jointly planned the conception of a child with the intent that they would both be parents, the non-biological parent has standing to request custody and visitation with the child even after the relationship between the parents dissolves.
 The decision reversed decades of prior New York case law, and Rumbold & Seidelman was pleased to have participated in drafting one of the briefs submitted to the court.

-Rumbold & Seidelman is also proud to have represented the non-biologically connection spouse in a landmark case where a New York appellate court declared, for the first time, that the marital presumption (which presumes both spouses are the parents of a child born in wedlock) applies to a same-sex marriage even in the face of a challenge by the child’s biological parent.
+Rumbold & Seidelman is also proud to have represented the non-biologically connected spouse in a landmark case where a New York appellate court declared, for the first time, that the marital presumption (which presumes both spouses are the parents of a child born in wedlock) applies to a same-sex marriage even in the face of a challenge by the child’s biological parent.
 (Matter of Maria-Irene D. 2017 NY Slip Op 06716).
-But even this victory in New York will not compel other states to recognize the presumption of legitimacy in the absence of an adoption or order of parentage.
-Best of all, in March of 2020 the New York Child Parent Security Act (CPSA) was passed into law and it will go into effect in February of 2021.
-The CPSA will provide those having children with the assistance or a gestational carrier, or with the use of donor eggs, sperm, or embryos, with clear legal mechanisms to secure their legal relationship to their child.
-(See the Reproductive Law pages of this website for a more detailed discussion of the CPSA and the opportunities it provides to New York parents conceiving through assisted reproduction.)
+But even this victory in New York will not compel other states to recognize the presumption of legitimacy in the absence of an Order of Adoption or Order of Parentage.

-Since the non-genetically related/non-gestating intimate partner or spouse can only reliably secure his or her legal relationship to their child through an Order of Adoption or Order of Parentage, we encourage you to call us to determine the path that is best suited to your needs:
+Since the non-genetically related/non-gestating intimate partner or spouse can secure his or her legal relationship to their child through an Order of Adoption, Order of Parentage, or Acknowledgment of Parentage, we encourage you to call us to determine the path that is best suited to your needs: